SomeGTAVCCodes/GTA-Vice-City-PS2/Read-PACC.txt.md

 SLES_510.61.GTA-VC(2003) = version 2.03 [PAL]		**This is our Target Version** - This is what we are using SLES_510.61.GTA-VC(2004) = version 3.00 [PAL]		Not use, but i included some codes.

 ---- Fast Read ----
-* Brand New Codes
-* use save game for a fun start experience.
-* create your own starter save game as a speed run project with stuff provided.
-* enjoy new cheats, & if you can, help improve them
+* Brand New Codes: enjoy new cheats, & if you can, help improve them
-* some new info, unique stuff here, some messy not great stuff.
+* close to perfect starter save game for PS2, PCSX2 and PS3
+* unique content for pal version 2003:  new info
 * If you don't like reading the crap, just slam the .pnach into PCSX2, or the save on your PS2/ PS3 & check out some of the images included to see whats going on.

-Enjoy! & sorry the messy rants etc :)

----- Before we began ----
-**Before going through this Mod-Kit know these things;
-At the end of the painful process of users going through this pack - they will be rewarded & can enjoy the following;-
-a) a close to perfect starter save game for PS2, PCSX2 and PS3
-b) experience new cheats, codes and modding methods
-c) unique content for pal version 2003:
-d) speed run your own save game creation, let me know how it goes!

 ---- Intro: ----
 Highlights of this Kit include:
 * Instructions to modify game files
 	- simple but for some reason not much documented online - completely neglected other than 1 project with no public info.